CleverCloud/documentation/content/doc/find-help/faq.md

 ## I want to user Clever Cloud on my own premises, is that possible?

-Yes, since 2016 Clever Cloud is packaged for private data-center.
+Yes, since 2016 Clever Cloud is packaged for private data center.
 This offer called "Clever Cloud On Premises" is available upon request: you can send a mail to [sales@clever-cloud.com](mailto:sales@clever-cloud.com) or visit [https://www.clever-cloud.com/on-premises](https://www.clever-cloud.com/on-premises) for more info.

 ## Where are my applications and add-ons located?